Java Virtual Machine (JVM) Heap Space

 jvmObject = AdminControl.completeObjectName("type=JVM,process=s erver1,*" ) AdminControl.invoke(jvmObject, "dumpThreads" )

 By changing the script to the following, we can get the heap dump instead:

 jvmObject = AdminControl.completeObjectName("type=JVM,process=serv er1,*" ) AdminControl.invoke(jvmObject, "generateHeapDump" )

 This signal is sent when a kill -3 command is issued against the JVM process.
 This signal typically does not end the JVM process.
 It generates a thread dump (javacore) for diagnosing a potentially hung JVM process.

-It is a good pratice to create a bunch of javacore files so you need to issue the command in sequence of 60 seconds.
+It is a good practice to create a bunch of Java Core files so you need to issue the command in a sequence of 60 seconds.

 Author: Kamen TarlovCEO